tsoarescruz/locust_test/locut_test/README.md

 ### README

-This POC is a test of maximum request weigh in a minute and view of behavior this.
+This POC is a test of maximum request for one host in minute and view of this behavior.

 <h4>Executation</h4>